-Among recent works, there are heated discussions on how to represent the drefs introduced by whitems, how to have access to short answers, etc. These issues motivate new approaches to questions, incorporating insights from dynamic semantics or categorial approaches (e.g., Krifka 2001; Xiang 2021; Li 2019, 2021; Dotlačil and Roelofsen 2019, 2021).
-The current work joins this trend of research and has a similar empirical coverage, including the access to short answers, deriving wh-conditionals, supporting cross-sentential anaphora, generating pair-list reading for multi-wh-questions, etc.5
+Among recent works, there are heated discussions on how to represent the drefs introduced by wh- items, how to have access to short answers, etc. These issues motivate new approaches to questions, incorporating insights from dynamic semantics or categorial approaches (e.g., Krifka 2001; Xiang 2021; Li 2019, 2021; Dotlačil and Roelofsen 2019, 2021).
+The current work joins this trend of research and has a similar empirical coverage.6